 The Clinical Portfolio is intended to provide an opportunity for students to demonstrate their clinical competence, creativity, and theoretical clarity, in a manner and setting similar to that which could be expected in a job interview situation.
-It is an assessment of the student learning outcome associated with clinical competence.
-It should be viewed as the culmination of the in-house clinical training aspect of the doctoral program, and it is designed to allow students to demonstrate the full range and depth of their clinical skills and theoretical knowledge.
+It is an assessment of the student learning outcome associated with clinical competence, ethical and professional conduct, attention to diversity and inclusionIt should be viewed as the culmination of the in-house clinical training aspect of the doctoral program, and it is designed to allow students to demonstrate the full range and depth of their clinical skills and theoretical knowledge.
 To submit a Clinical Portfolio for faculty review, a student must have successfully completed the Internal Practicum sequence.
 Student's wishing to enhance their clinical skills or theoretical knowledge may do so with additional practica, clinical work, or supervision before submitting their Clinical Portfolio.